 In Cape Town, also mediterranean climate, Ujubee advised planting perennial basil.
 Always in bloom, and quickly produces more nectar.
 So long as something bee-friendly blooms year round.
 I prefer indigenous but leave dandelions for the bees.

 Something that you may consider is what pollinators you are looking for.
 I recently was wanting to photograph particular pollinators so I did a search in iNat Explore looking for those pollinators but I limited it to my area (bounding box about 50km high) and this particular time of year.
-I then identified the plants that were associated with that pollinator the most.
+I then identified the plants in those observation images that were associated with that pollinator the most.
 Then I looked for those plants that had been observed closer to me to see if I could match my expectations in the field - yes.
 Different plants offer up at different times of the year.
 You could then try to find the top three plants per month for your pollinator and then find out if there is a nursery nearby that sells those plants.
 Remember that not all bees are alike and may be built to take advantage of different plants - even bumblebees have different preferences.

 That sounds like an amazing project!
 Some of my favorite wildflower trips have been to Arizona in the spring time.